|A - C - C|

 Left: in later years as Morning Star editor - Right: as a parliamentary by-election candidate in 1963

-In his long retirement, Tony Chater has reportedly recently come to rue the historic 1920s split between Labour and the Communist Party.
+In his long retirement, Tony Chater reportedly lately came to rue the historic 1920s split between Labour and the Communist Party.

 Sources include: Daily Worker various dates 1963; Morning Star 1st April 1995